What is behavior analysis?

 Please see the complete required coursework for the specialization track in Psychology.
 Below are brief descriptions of the courses in behavior analysis.

 EAB 3764 – Applied Behavior Analysis Extension of learning principles to human problems.
 Topics include: child development, education, mental health, mental retardation, behavioral medicine, business and industry, aging and environmental applications.

 EAB 3002 – Principles of Behavior Analysis An introduction to and survey of the principles, methods, theories and applications of the Experimental Analysis of Behavior.

-EAB 4184 – Behaviorism and Contemporary Society Consideration of the applications of behavioral science and technology to contemporary society with emphasis upon the implications of behavioristic theory and the experimental analysis of behavior.
+EAB 4184 – Behaviorism and Contemporary Society Consideration of the applications of behavioral science and technology to contemporary society with emphasis upon the implications of conceptual and experimental analysis for understanding social problems.

 EAB 4714 – Laboratory in Applied Behavioral Analysis Introduction to Research Methods in applied behavior analysis.
 Computerized measurement and assessment of human behavior in ongoing field studies, data analysis, implementation of experimental techniques.

 EAB 4930 – Advanced Seminar in Behavior Analysis.
 Topics rotate and include autism, organizational behavior management, applied animal behavior, functional analysis, controversies in behavior analysis.

 Demand for behavior analysts and assistant behavior analysts is increasing

 “Annual demand for individuals holding BCBA/BCBA-D certification has increased approximately 800% from 2010 to 2017, with increases seen in almost every state.
 Annual demand for individuals holding BCaBA certification also increased in the same time period, with the largest increases occurring in the last 4 years (a 995% increase).” – Burning Glass Technologies, 2018, US Employment Demand for Behavior Analysts